runa91/bite_release/README.md

 ### Configurations

 All configuration files can be found in src/configs.
-You will need to adjust paths in barc_cfg_{train,test,visualization}.yaml and dataset_path_configs.py.
-If desired you can change the weights for different loss functions used at training time, see barc_loss_weights.json.
-We do not recommend changing zero-value weights to non-zero values, as most of the unused loss functions were removed.
+You will need to adjust paths in dataset_path_configs.py.
+If desired you can change the weights for different loss functions used at training time, see barc_loss_weights.json and refinement_loss_weights_withgc_withvertexwise_addnonflat.json.
+We do not recommend changing zero-value weights to non-zero values, as some of the unused loss functions were removed.